-Waltham Housing Authority is a public housing agency in Waltham, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 14th, 2018, Waltham Housing Authority has 1 waiting lists that are open now or opening soon.
+Waltham Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 4th, 2021, Waltham Housing Authority has 1 waiting lists that are open now or opening soon.

 Waltham Housing Authority serves Waltham.

-As of 11/14/2018, it is not known if Waltham Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 12/04/2021, it is not known if Waltham Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Waltham Housing Authority manages 415 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Waltham Housing Authority manages 417 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 42 vouchers in the past year.
 The average voucher holder has received housing benefits for 12 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 89 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.1 persons and has a household income of $19,768 per year.
 91% of households were very low income (VLI) and 71% were extremely low income (ELI).
 34% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 62% of households had other income (Social Security, Disability or Pension) as their major source of income.